MarkusShipley/web-scraping-challenge/README.md

 1. Repository in github link is https://github.com/MarkusShipley/web-scraping-challenge
 2. The Jupyter Notebook containing the scraping code used is in the Mission to Mars Folder and is named scrape_mars.ipynb
 3. The Mission_to_Mars.ipnynb, App.py and Scrape_Mars.py are also in the folder.
 4. The index.htm; is in the template folder.
 An alternate html file named indexAlt.html is also in the folder.
-However, I user the index.html for the final project.
+However, I used the index.html for the final project.
 5. The mongodb used was named mars_db and the collection was named mars_info.
 6. Screenshots of the applications are in the images folder
+7. Short videos of the application have also been provided and are in the images folder.